Jose Tudon

 [Anthony Russo, Joe Russo, et al, Avengers: Infinity War (Marvel Studios, 2018)]

 And here is an embarrassing letter to the editor of The Economist in response to «Friction lovers».
+You can find it here or in the print edition of Apr 12th 2017.

 After looking for papers on «facile externalities» in the Scandinavian Journal of Economics, I got suspicious of the inclusion of a middle initial in the author's name, Danilov P. Rossi, in «Friction lovers» (April 1st).
 You seldom do that.
 I solved the anagram.
 But am I still a poisson d'avril?